 My program is both fun and challenging and is personalized to fit the student’s needs at their current stage of development.
 I strive to foster a love of language and get them excited about all the worlds they can create through writing.
 The strategies I teach will dramatically improve their communication skills and serve them well for the rest of their lives.
 I feel very strongly that nothing beats one-on-one interaction between a motivated student and a skilled teacher.

-Lessons can be done online (e.g., Zoom or Teams) and the curriculum can be paced according to the student’s needs.
+Lessons can be done online (e.g., Zoom) and the curriculum can be paced according to the student’s needs.

 If you are interested in lessons, please reach out to me at: